blab/ncov-king-county/README.md

 ## Organization

 This repository contains the analytic code needed to reproduce the results from the above paper.
-To start, begin with the folder `nextstrain_build` to run the maximum likelihood analysis and create the temporally resolved phylogeny of SARS-CoV-2 in King County.
+To start, begin with the folder `nextstrain_build` to run the maximum likelihood analysis and create the temporally resolved phylogenies of SARS-CoV-2 in King County.

 Then `nextstrain_build/cluster_assignment/` contains the script `KCparsimonyclusters.m` needed to assign local outbreak clusters needed to conduct the MASCOT-GLM analysis